A FUN ALTERNATIVE WEDDING AT LIGHTHOUSE CINEMA & THE MORRISON HOTEL (with a LUAS trip in between).

 I remember bumping into Emer in Electric Picnic, she was the bridesmaid for a previous wedding that I covered.
-Emer was highly organised with her tent already set and can in hand whilst Patricia and myself had just arrived and was doing the usual, “lets stop for a minute me arms are killing me why is this tent so heavy” routine.
+Emer was highly organised with her tent already set up when we met.
+So, whilst Patricia and myself had just arrived and was doing the usual, “lets stop for a minute me arms are killing me why is this tent so heavy” routine.
 I had no idea that Emer had been thinking of booking me as her photographer.
-I just remember thinking she’s in good form and hope I wasn’t rude from wanting to set up the tent.
-Then 6 months later I get an email from Alan and next thing you know I’m at another festival, the festival of loooovvvvveeee (cheesy).
+I just remember thinking she seems like good craic and hope I wasn’t rude from wanting to set up the tent rather than talking photography.
+Then 6 months later I get an email from Alan and next thing you know I’m at another festival, the festival of LOOOOOOVE.

 Okay so it wasn’t so much a festival, but there were tickets to the Lighthouse Cinema where the wedding was held in Screen 1.
-With popcorn during the ceremony and an umbrella set up along the corridor, it did have a festival feel to it.
-Guests took a seat and munched away whilst music played, a slideshow screening took place with images and videos of Alan & Emer’s time together as a couple.
-It was just amazing to witness and capture all the smiles and quirkiness of the day and it didn’t end there.
+With popcorn during the ceremony and an umbrella installation set up along the corridor, it did have a festival feel to it.
+Guests took a seat and munched away whilst music played.
+Then an amazing slideshow screening took place with images and videos of Alan & Emer’s time together as a couple.
+It was fantastic to witness and capture all the smiles and quirkiness of the day.